 - Pharmaceutical Chemistry II / Physical Principles of Pharmacy (SPPS 222, 2007-2012 and 2018, with Dr. Abagyan)

-- Elucidated the structural basis of receptor:chemokine recognition via a combination of molecular modeling with functional and biochemical assays and X-ray crystallography.
+- Elucidated the structural basis of receptor:chemokine binding, signaling and selectivity via a combination of molecular modeling with functional and biochemical assays and X-ray crystallography.

 - Developed chemical field docking for structure prediction and molecular modeling.